Eamonbaloun/PC-Beginners-Guide/README.md

 - Dawid Does Tech Stuff reviews a lot of [prebuilt gaming PC's](https://www.youtube.com/watch?v=nZ_lYVp9TMg&list=PLT515qV87IFLt4RpKB0yahoesNMDX-Jma); he is one of the best when it comes to prebuilt reviews.
 Please watch him before you buy a prebuilt.
 - [Pre-Built Gaming PCs Are Getting Desperate](https://www.youtube.com/watch?v=HxsdasEC2cM&t=354s)
 - Good Prebuilds
-  - New Egg is one of the largest online retailers in the United States for anything PC-related, and they have their own brand of PC called ABS, which is made from off-the-shelf parts and is reasonably priced.
+  - New Egg is one of the largest online retailers in the United States for anything PC-related, and they have their own brand of PC called ABS, which is built with off-the-shelf parts and is reasonably priced.
 Dawid Does Tech recently reviewed [this ABS system](https://www.youtube.com/watch?v=APy_TyQSpPI) and found it to be adequate for the price.
 It ran a little hot due to the all-glass front panel, but he made a [follow-up video](https://www.youtube.com/watch?v=mBZhIpX97v0) for $50 to address the temperature issues.
 After adding some fans and replacing the CPU cooler this prebuilt can run E-sports games (Warzone, Apex legends, Fortnite, Overwatch, League of Legends, etc…) over 60fps.
-  - A good option for pre-built computers is if you have a Micro Center near you that is really a good way to get help with your first PC.
-They offer pre-built computers from parts you pick out.
+  - If you have a Micro Center nearby, it is a great place to get help with your first PC.
+They offer pre-built computers from parts you select.
 [This video is a review of the service](https://www.youtube.com/watch?v=1FEcewDnROg&t=245s)
 - [The BEST Pre-Built Gaming PC's of 2021?!](https://www.youtube.com/watch?v=hEE3s9QLfLE)